alphagov/government-service-design-manual/service-manual/design-and-content/resources/buttons.md

 ## Button styles

 Buttons can be made of links, inputs and button tags.
-CSS should be used to separate the technical implementation of a button from its style, like this:
+CSS should be used to separate the technical implementation of a button from its style so it looks the same whatever tag is used, like this:

 <div class="pattern-example">
   <p>